Man charged with stabbing two Asian women in San Francisco - WTMJ

 Patrick Thompson, 54, of San Francisco also was charged with assault with a deadly weapon and elder abuse for Tuesday’s attack, with sentencing enhancements for great bodily injury, great bodily injury on elders and personal use of a deadly weapon, the district attorney’s office said in a statement.

 Thompson, who has a history of mental illness, could face a potential life sentence if convicted.
 He was scheduled to be arraigned on the charges Friday.
-A message left for the San Francisco public defender’s office seeking comment about the case wasn’t immediately returned after hours Thursday.
+The San Francisco public defender’s office, which is representing Thompson, said it would be able to comment after the arraignment.

 A witness told KGO-TV that the man was carrying a large knife with knuckles on the handle and without warning attacked the women as they waited for a bus on Market Street.